Requirements for the BAföG certificate in the bachelor's degree programs in physics and medical physics

-The certificate is issued by the Office of the Dean of Studies.
-Together with the form (Form 5), students submit a certificate of study and a grade certificate issued by the Central Examination Administration to the Office of the Dean of Studies.
-Unfortunately, the grade report generated from BOSS itself cannot be used.
+The certificate is issued by the Dean of Studies.
+Together with the form (Form 5), students submit a certificate of study and a grade certificate issued by the Central Examinations Office to the Office of the Dean of Studies.
+Unfortunately, the self generated grade report from BOSS cannot be used.

 Search & People Search

 Exploring the High-Energy Sky with the H.E.S.S.
 Telescopes in Namibia: A 20-year journey